 2. Provident Bank

-The bank has been around for over 180 years, providing local communities with financial services and personal customer service.
 The bank offers personal and business banking services, insurance, wealth management, and loans.

 The bank has many deposit accounts, including checking accounts, certificates of deposit, savings, and money market accounts.